 Regulatory articles: EU AI Act Art.
 9 (risk management system); ISO/IEC 42001 §8.4 (AI system operation)

 What the gate proves: Execution energy stays within the declared bound.
-Operational Validity enforces that no protected metric degraded beyond its threshold — safety score, VaR limit, toxicity rate — by bounding the energy observable mathematically.
+No protected metric degraded beyond its threshold.

 Regulatory articles: EU AI Act Art.
-15 (robustness and fail-safe operation); DORA Art.
+15 (robustness); DORA Art.
 25 (testing of ICT tools)

-What the gate proves: The system has a bounded recovery mechanism.
-Three consecutive BREACH classifications trigger QUARANTINE — autonomous authorization is suspended until remediation.
-The log records the state transition.
+What this proves: Three consecutive BREACH classifications trigger QUARANTINE — autonomous authorization suspended until remediation.

-Gate: G4 — aggregate gate with evidence classification and four-hash integrity proof
+Gate: G4 — Policy Admission with evidence classification and four-hash integrity proof

 Regulatory articles: EU AI Act Art.
 12 (record-keeping); Basel III Pillar 2 (governance of model risk)